TWUOnline/LDRS663/_pages/unit-1-start.md

 Finally, the group must be able to monitor their process with the goal of improving their work process and product.
 This metacognitive task is crucial to the long-term improvement and progress towards learning goals.

+### GitHub

+Throughout this course, we will be using a web application called GitHub to manage a large portion of your coursework.
+GitHub is a web tool that allows distributed teams to *cooperatively* contribute to documents.
+You might be familiar with Google Docs, which is a collaborative tool for creating and editing documents.
+GitHub shares some similarities with Google Docs, but there are also some important differences.

+These differences will become apparent as you become familiar with GitHub, but for now, just keep in mind that GitHub doesn't have the same 'real-time collaboration' that you see in Google Docs, where multiple people can edit the same document at the same time and everyone can see everyone else's changes in real-time.

+We've created a [Github Guide](https://create.twu.ca/ldrs663-su18/github-guide/) for you to get started with GitHub.

+If this all sounds overwhelming, don't worry, we will walk you through each of the skills that you will need to navigate in GitHub.

+Aside from the workflow benefits that we think you will begin to appreciate in using GitHub, it is also important for your work in a FAR Centre that you understand how to use GitHub as the content for each of your FAR Centre courses will be managed and deployed from GitHub.

+GitHub is a tool that will allow everybody to see who has contributed and exactly what they have contributed to assignments in this course.
+It is a tool that will promote both positive interdependence and individual and group accountability throughout the entire process.

 # References
 What is Cooperative Learning? (n.d.).
 Retrieved July 3, 2018, from http://www.co-operation.org/what-is-cooperative-learning/